 The best organiser of social events

-Currently postdoc in the lab of Malte Gerschat at the Max Planck Institute, Dortmund, DE
+Postdoc in the lab of Malte Gerschat at the Max Planck Institute, Dortmund, DE

 Kevin Wu, PhD